 Recently, the ABCloudz team migrated a customer’s database from Apache Cassandra to Amazon DynamoDB.
 As part of this project, we needed to run multiple tests to ensure perfect quality for our delivery.
 However, we faced a problem in setting up the test environment.
-Even though we were using AWS CloudFormation templates for the EC2 instances, it was taking over 30 mins to get the dev/test environment setup.
-In addition, our developers couldn’t run parallel regression testing.
-So, we decided to leverage Docker to automate the environment set up.
+Even though we were using AWS CloudFormation templates for the EC2 instances, it was taking over 30 minutes to set up the dev/test environment.
+In addition, our developers couldn’t run regression tests in parallel.
+So, we decided to leverage Docker to automate the environment setup.

-In this blog post, we will share our experience with using Docker for automating a NoSQL database migration dev/test environment.
+In this blog post, we will share our experience using Docker to automate the setup of a NoSQL database migration dev/test environment.

 Original problem